Nishi0801/INFO2300-A03/README.md

    I am using the MIT License because it allows me to  use, modify, and distribute the code with minimal restrictions.
    It encourages collaboration and open-source development.
    It is easy to understand and is widely used by software companies.

+   ##Issue
+   I have created an issue for the enhancement visit (https://github.com/Nishi0801/INFO2300-A03/issues/1 ) in Issues tab to     see the issue.